ellbur/rstweaver/doc/source/reference.rst

 Directives Reference
 ====================

-This reference is about using the directives: options and arguments that they accept.
+This reference is about using the rst directives: options and arguments that they accept.
 For the API documentation, see... somewhere.

 To get a feel for how to use these directives, see the :doc:`tutorial`.